ProvableHQ/leo/docs/rfc/005-countdown-loops.md

 Cases 3 and 5 consist of one or more iterations; cases 4 and 6 consist of two or more iterations.

-## Example
+## Examples

-The code example demostrated in the Motivation part of this document could be extended (or simplified) with the suggested syntax:
+The code examples demostrated in the Motivation part of this document could be extended (or simplified) with the suggested syntax:

 ```ts